OpenMined/tutorials/installation/OpenMined/OSX.markdown

 #### Part 3: Double-click Assets/OpenMinedMain

-To design games, Unity uses a concept called 'scene', witch is a collection of code objects that interacts each other.
-In OpenMined case, we're build an Deep Learning library, so our scene it's a little bit different.
+To design games, Unity uses a concept called 'scene', which is a collection of code objects that interacts each other.
+In OpenMined's case, we're build a Deep Learning library, so our scene is a little bit different.

 To open it, go to the project pane, and in the "Assets" folder, double click on `OpenMinedMain` Unity Scene (little file with the Unity logo next to it).